Effective Date: November 03, 2008

 c.
 NASA Center Safety and Mission Assurance Directors or other designee (s), as assigned by the Center Director, shall:

+(1) Perform surveys, audits, product inspections, qualification testing, risk assessments, and/or production line certifications to verify the capability and qualification of supply sources.
 The results of surveys, audits, and product inspections performed by other Centers, other Government agencies, accredited third-party organizations, or the private sector may be utilized on a risk-informed basis as a supplement to, or a substitute for, direct surveillance.

 f.
 Program, project, and Government Furnished Equipment (GFE) managers shall:

-NPD 8730.2B, dated June 8, 1998.
+NPD 8730.2B, NASA Parts Policy, dated June 8, 1998.

 Note: The introduction of lead containing solders presents an employee exposure hazard that is regulated under OSHA (29 CFR 1910.1025).
 This regulation requires baseline hazard assessments be performed for any operation (e.g., generation of metal dust or fume) that may result in employee exposure to lead, and additional medical surveillance, employee training, monitoring, and exposure control requirements when a positive exposure assessment is made.
 Exposure risk, based on past assessments, is very low for piecework operations and moderate for assembly line or classroom instruction based on work volume.

 B.3 Regardless of the exposure assessment outcome, all affected employees are required to complete Hazard Communication training for Chemical Users and individual employee review of 29 CFR § 1910.1025, Appendix A, "Substance data sheet," and B, "Employee Standard Summary."
 This training may be provided at the supervisory level by employee review of the referenced appendices available from Environmental Health.
 Additionally, all soldering workstations will require use of local exhaust ventilation (fume extractors) and regular cleaning to prevent buildup of lead residue on work surfaces.

+C.1 Parts Availability Process:

 a.
-Parts Availability Process:

 Maximize availability of authentic, originally designed, and qualified parts throughout the product's life cycle, including, for example: